Prajwal-Narayanaswamy/Carbon-Emission-Analytics-AgriFood/README.md

-# CarbonInsight

-An Emissions Analytics Repository

 ## Introduction
-The agricultural sector contributes to almost 62% of the total global Co2 emissions, making a significant contributor to climate change.
-The aim of this project is to create a dashboard to visualize and monitor the impact of agricultural activities on Co2 emissions.
-In order to create the Power BI dashboard, we will be employing several data engineering tools and principles along the way.
+The agricultural sector is responsible for approximately 62% of the total global CO2 emissions, making it a major contributor to climate change.
+This project aims to develop a dashboard that visualizes and monitors the impact of agricultural activities on CO2 emissions.
+To build the Power BI dashboard, we will utilize various data engineering tools and principles throughout the process.

-## Proposed Architecture
+## Project Architecture
-The source data will reside in the Azure blob storage where every time a new source file is added, the Azure Data Factory pipeline will ingest into our raw container which is Azure Data Lake Storage Gen 2 (there would be an event trigger set on the pipeline).
-After the data is present in the raw container, we would be using Data Flows to make basic transformations as the data source does not require a lot of complex transformations and proceed to store it in our gold layer which is also a ADLS Gen 2, after which we will make the cleaned data available for visualization at Power BI.
+The source data will be stored in Azure Blob Storage.
+Whenever a new source file is added, an Azure Data Factory pipeline will automatically ingest it into our raw container within Azure Data Lake Storage Gen 2, triggered by an event.
+After the data is in the raw container, we will use Data Flows to perform basic transformations, as the data source does not require complex modifications.
+The transformed data will then be stored in our gold layer, also in ADLS Gen 2.
+Finally, the cleaned data will be made available for visualization in Power BI.
 Below is the architecture diagram of the proposed solution!
 ![Diagram](misc/ArchitectureDiagram.png)